ninabarzh/broomstick/content/posts/patch-sprint.md

 - Critical Task: Ensure backups are both immutable and restorable.
 - Entertainment value:
-  - Should backups prove unreliable, the team lead can recount a personal tale of professional disgrace (e.g., *"There was an incident involving a production database and an ill-advised ‘DROP TABLE’ command…"*).
+  - In case backups prove unreliable, the team lead can recount a personal tale of professional disgrace (e.g., *"There was an incident involving a production database and an ill-advised ‘DROP TABLE’ command…"*).

 ---